 Safety in Hanoi

-Hanoi is a very safe place to visit, and honestly, the biggest danger you’ll face on a daily basis is simply crossing the street.
+Hanoi is a very safe place in Vietnam to visit, and honestly, the biggest danger you'll face on a daily basis is simply crossing the street.

 If you're going to ride a motorbike around Hanoi, don't be an idiot.
 Wear a helmet, drive with caution, and definitely don't jump on that bike after pounding a bunch of quarter beers.
 Also, be sure to lock up your bike or pay to park it with an attendant.
 Dealing with a stolen motorbike is a really shitty thing to have to do on vacation.